Like it! share it!

 Both augmented reality and virtual reality are gaining their momentum and earning ever-growing attention from businesses and media.
 But the number of confusions around these technologies nonetheless is not dropping down.

 Virtual reality and augmented reality are often referred to as of a like nature.
 But in fact, both technologies have fundamental differences and distinct areas of application.
-What are these differences and what potential they hold for businesses – read further in this blog post.
+Augmented reality vs virtual reality what are these differences and what potential they hold for businesses – read further in this blog post.

 What is virtual reality?